viniroger/address2coordinate/README.md

-# Bulk convert from address to coordinates (latitude/longitude)
+# Bulk convert from address to latitude/longitude

 Bash script "rec_coord.sh" read CSV file line by line to extract address at two formats: STREET, NUMBER and STREET crossing STREET.
+An URL is mounted to use API Google Maps Geocoding and a JSON file is downloaded.
+This file is read by "read_json.py" python script to obtain geographical coordinates (latitude and longitude).

 - Put your API key from Google Maps Geocoding at "rec_coord.sh" shell script
 - Input file: places.csv (according with places_ex.csv example)